How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink-to-peach, rounded, rectangular, biconvex, compressed tablet, engraved "N" on one side and "10" on the other side, contains pravastatin 10 mg.
+Each pink-to-peach, rounded, rectangular, biconvex, compressed tablet, engraved "N" on one side and "10" on the other side, contains 10 mg of pravastatin.
 Nonmedicinal ingredients: calcium phosphate dibasic anhydrous, croscarmellose sodium, crospovidone, ferric oxide red, lactose anhydrous, microcrystalline cellulose, povidone, and sodium stearyl fumarate.

-Each yellow, rounded, rectangular-shaped, biconvex, compressed tablet, engraved "N" on one side and "20" on the other side, contains pravastatin 20 mg.
+Each yellow, rounded, rectangular-shaped, biconvex, compressed tablet, engraved "N" on one side and "20" on the other side, contains 20 mg of pravastatin.
 Nonmedicinal ingredients: calcium phosphate dibasic anhydrous, croscarmellose sodium, crospovidone, ferric oxide yellow, lactose anhydrous, microcrystalline cellulose, povidone, and sodium stearyl fumarate.

-Each green, rounded, rectangular, biconvex, compressed tablet, engraved "N" on one side and "40" on the other side, contains pravastatin 40 mg.
+Each green, rounded, rectangular, biconvex, compressed tablet, engraved "N" on one side and "40" on the other side, contains 40 mg of pravastatin.
 Nonmedicinal ingredients: calcium phosphate dibasic anhydrous, D&C Yellow No. 10 Aluminum Lake 18%-24%, FD&C Blue No. 1 Aluminum Lake 11%-13%, croscarmellose sodium, crospovidone, lactose anhydrous, microcrystalline cellulose, povidone, and sodium stearyl fumarate.

 How should I use this medication?